top of page

 Trail Closing Alert at Ozark National Scenic Riverways

 We unfortunately didn't check to see that it was so we just walked all over the park.
-The park is really gorgeous so we did not mind
+The park is gorgeous so we did not mind

-Of course Georgia would have to get her customary summer splashes at the end of the activity so she can cool down.
+Of course, Georgia would have to get her customary summer splashes at the end of the activity so she can cool down.
 We like to think she appreciated it

 G enjoying the cool waters of the river in Ozark National Scenic Riverways